arkantandel/docker-/README.md

 This project demonstrates how DevOps engineers deploy and monitor containerized applications using Docker.
 We simulate a real-world production setup where an application runs inside containers and its metrics are collected and visualized.

-This project includes:

-* Containerized backend application
-* Reverse proxy using Nginx
-* Metrics collection using Prometheus
-* Visualization using Grafana

 ---

 # 🧠 What You Will Learn

-* Docker containerization
+- Docker containerization
-* Multi-container architecture
+- Multi-container architecture
-* Monitoring and observability
+- Monitoring and observability
-* Prometheus metrics scraping
+- Prometheus metrics scraping
-* Grafana dashboards
+- Grafana dashboards
-* DevOps workflow
+- DevOps workflow

 ---